ughitsaaron/aaronpetcoff.me/posts/deploying-wp-with-git.md

   PreferredAuthentications publickey
 ```

-In your local project directory you'll need to create your new git repository and add the repository on your server as a remote
+In your local project directory you'll need to create your new git repository and add the repository on your server as a remote.

 ```
 $ git init
 $ git remote add remotename user_name@domain.com:path/to/project
 ```

-From here you can commit you whole project and push it to your remote repository
+From here you can commit your whole project and push it to your remote repository.

 ```
 $ git push remotename master